Categories

 Welcome to Read This Book, a weekly newsletter where I recommend one book that I think you absolutely must read.
 The books will vary across genre and age category to include new releases, backlist titles, and classics.
 If you’re ready to explode your TBR, buckle up!

-Content warning: child death, some violence
+Content warning: kidnapping, talk of rape, some violence

 Tirzah